mhSangar/side-by-side/content/blog/2019-11-01_how-to-personal-blog-gatsby-and-docker/index.md

 ---
 title: Build your own blog and make it portable with Docker
 date: "2019-11-10T12:00:00.666Z"
-description: "Let me show you how I ended up with my personal blog.
-Using Gatsby and Netlify to build it and then Docker to be able to easily move it to another machine."
+description: "Let me show you how I ended up with my personal blog, with a taste of Gatsby and Docker."
 available: true
 draft: true
 ---